Call for Papers: Carnegie Rochester NYU Conference on Public Policy

 We encourage submissions covering a wide range of related topics, as well as using new data (such as subjective expectations) and methods (both empirical and theoretical).

 These topics include, but are not limited to:

 - Health and human capital

 - Disparities in labor market outcomes and human capital

 - Interaction of secular trends with business cycle fluctuations

 The editors invite detailed abstracts of no more than two pages describing the proposed research paper.
 If a preliminary version of the paper is available, authors may include it with their abstract.
-Proposals should be submitted as .pdf attachments in emails addressed to email@example.com.
-All proposals should arrive no later than Friday, April 5, 2019.
-The attached .pdf file should be named using the lead author’s surname.
+Proposals should be submitted through this link no later than 11:59 p.m.
+EST on September 24, 2023.
+The attached pdf file should be named using the lead author’s surname.

-The editors, in collaboration with the Carnegie-Rochester-NYU Advisory Board, will make the final selection of papers to be included in the conference.
-Authors will be notified by Monday, April 29, 2019 if their paper has been selected.
-Authors will receive an honorarium of $2500 and be expected to present their paper at the conference.
-The papers should represent original research not presented or published elsewhere.
+The editors, in collaboration with the Carnegie-Rochester-NYU Advisory Board, will make the final selection of papers to be included in the Conference.
+Authors will be notified by November 13, 2023 if their paper has been selected.
+The papers should represent original research not published elsewhere.
 Since the papers are intended for publication, authors will not be able to publish or reprint the work elsewhere without the permission of the editors and publisher.
 Please note that the editors will contact authors only if their paper is accepted.